accable/cpp_14x050/README.md

 ## Description

-This is a **non-official** C++ port of University of Geneva's Deep Learning Course (14x050), which is originally written in Python and Pytorch.
+This is a **non-official** C++ port of University of Geneva's Deep Learning Course (14x050), which was originally written in Python and Pytorch.
 The course can be accessed here: https://fleuret.org/dlc/

 This repository was made as a self-exercise for C++ and practicing the use of high-performance numerical libraries such as BLAS, LAPACK, and other hardware specific such as Apple Accelerate Framework, NVPL (Nvidia Performance Libraries), and Libtorch.